 Demonstrating the Importance of Context with Google Earth, 2016 National Legal Research Teach-In Kit, RIPS-SIS.

-White Slavery in the Northwoods: Early U.S. Anti-Sex Trafficking and its Continuing Relevance to Trafficking Reform, forthcoming in 23 William & Mary Journal of Women and the Law (Special Issue 2016).
+White Slavery in the Northwoods: Early U.S. Anti-Sex Trafficking and its Continuing Relevance to Trafficking Reform, 23 William & Mary Journal of Women and the Law 75 (Fall 2016, Special Issue on Human Trafficking).
 Earlier edition winner of the LHRB-SIS Morris L. Cohen (Law) Student Essay Competition Award, 2014.

 Engaging the Third Sovereign: The Nature, Reach, and Sources of Tribal Law, Wisconsin Lawyer, May 2015.
 Winner of the GLL-SIS Professional Publication Award, 2016.